StoneStepsInc/fit/README.md

   * `version` `INTEGER NOT NULL`

     File record version.
-Starts with `1` and incremented every time a new hash value is computed for a file path.
-Previous file version are kept intact.
+Starts with `1` and is incremented every time a new hash value is computed for this file path.
+Previous file version records are kept intact.

     The last version is always used when comparing file checksums during scans.